eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

 This way the blocks and pieces will be requsted in order.
 However, multiple pieces might be ongoing based on which piece a client have.

 Since pieces aims to be a simple client, no effort have been made on implementing a smart or efficient strategy for which pieces to request.
-A better solution would be to request the rarest piece first, which would make the entire swarm healthier.
+A better solution would be to request the rarest piece first, which would make the entire swarm healthier as well.

 Whenever a block is received from a peer, it is stored (in memory) by the PieceManager.
 When all blocks for a piece is retrieved, a SHA1 hash is made on the piece.
 This hash is compared to the SHA1 hashes include in the `.torrent` info dict - if it matches the piece is written to disk.